ikngtty/ran-mouri-discord-bot/README.md

     - Get RANDOM values.
     - option `count`
         - To specify a count of values.
+        - Optional.
+Default value is 7.
 - `/r-random`
     - Get R-RANDOM values.
     - option `count`
         - To specify a count of values.
+        - Optional.
+Default value is 7.